ddev/ddev.com/src/content/blog/one-minute-wordpress.md

 5. Wait a brief moment while your environment is provisioning and then…
 6. Visit `http://wordpress.ddev.local`

 You should hit the WordPress installer screen and then you’re off to the races!
-To get access to the database credentials to complete the installation, simply run `ddev describe`.
+To get access to the database credentials to complete the installation, run `ddev describe`.

 <div class="video-wrapper">
 <iframe src="https://www.youtube.com/embed/b-6EX3KCbnY" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen"></iframe>